hkleen/KiBot/docs/source/configuration/sup_globals.rst

             -  ``user_templates`` :index:`: <pair: global options - environment; user_templates>` [:ref:`string <string>`] (default: ``''``) User level templates dir.
 KiCad 5/6: KICAD_USER_TEMPLATE_DIR.

       -  ``erc_grid`` :index:`: <pair: global options; erc_grid>` [:ref:`number <number>`] (default: ``50``) Grid size used for the ERC.
 This value must be in mils.
-         This is needed for KiCad 7 in order to run the off grid check.
+         This is needed for KiCad 7 in order to run the off grid check. |br|
          This value is stored in the project for KiCad 8, no need to specify it.
       -  ``extra_pth_drill`` :index:`: <pair: global options; extra_pth_drill>` [:ref:`number <number>`] (default: ``0.1``) How many millimeters the manufacturer will add to plated holes.
-         This is because the plating reduces the hole, so you need to use a bigger drill.
+         This is because the plating reduces the hole, so you need to use a bigger drill. |br|
          For more information consult: https://www.eurocircuits.com/pcb-design-guidelines/drilled-holes/.
       -  ``field_3D_model`` :index:`: <pair: global options; field_3D_model>` [:ref:`string <string>`] (default: ``'_3D_model'``) Name for the field controlling the 3D models used for a component.
       -  ``field_current`` :index:`: <pair: global options; field_current>` [:ref:`string <string>` | :ref:`list(string) <list(string)>`] (default: ``['current', 'i']``) Name/s of the field/s used for the current raiting.
          You can use `_field_current` as field name to use it in most places.

       -  ``field_lcsc_part`` :index:`: <pair: global options; field_lcsc_part>` [:ref:`string <string>`] (default: ``''``) The name of the schematic field that contains the part number for the LCSC/JLCPCB distributor.
-         When empty KiBot will try to discover it.
+         When empty KiBot will try to discover it. |br|
          You can use `_field_lcsc_part` as field name to use it in most places.
       -  ``field_package`` :index:`: <pair: global options; field_package>` [:ref:`string <string>` | :ref:`list(string) <list(string)>`] (default: ``['package', 'pkg']``) Name/s of the field/s used for the package, not footprint.
-         I.e. 0805, SOT-23, etc. Used for the value split filter.
+         I.e. 0805, SOT-23, etc. Used for the value split filter. |br|
          You can use `_field_package` as field name to use it in most places.

       -  ``field_power`` :index:`: <pair: global options; field_power>` [:ref:`string <string>` | :ref:`list(string) <list(string)>`] (default: ``['power', 'pow']``) Name/s of the field/s used for the power raiting.
-         Used for the value split filter.
+         Used for the value split filter. |br|
          You can use `_field_power` as field name to use it in most places.

       -  ``field_temp_coef`` :index:`: <pair: global options; field_temp_coef>` [:ref:`string <string>` | :ref:`list(string) <list(string)>`] (default: ``['temp_coef', 'tmp_coef']``) Name/s of the field/s used for the temperature coefficient.
-         I.e. X7R, NP0, etc. Used for the value split filter.
+         I.e. X7R, NP0, etc. Used for the value split filter. |br|
          You can use `_field_temp_coef` as field name to use it in most places.

       -  ``field_tolerance`` :index:`: <pair: global options; field_tolerance>` [:ref:`string <string>` | :ref:`list(string) <list(string)>`] (default: ``['tolerance', 'tol']``) Name/s of the field/s used for the tolerance.
-         Used while creating colored resistors and for the value split filter.
+         Used while creating colored resistors and for the value split filter. |br|
          You can use `_field_tolerance` as field name to use it in most places.

       -  ``field_voltage`` :index:`: <pair: global options; field_voltage>` [:ref:`string <string>` | :ref:`list(string) <list(string)>`] (default: ``['voltage', 'v']``) Name/s of the field/s used for the voltage raiting.
-         Used for the value split filter.
+         Used for the value split filter. |br|
          You can use `_field_voltage` as field name to use it in most places.

       -  ``filters`` :index:`: <pair: global options; filters>` [:ref:`list(dict) <list(dict)>`] (default: ``[]``) KiBot warnings to be ignored.